2.1 Remember the Alamo

 Archie: What are these sacred months?

-Uzza: What were these sacred months.
-Today, they are sacred in name only.
-In pre-Islamic times there was a four months long festival centered on Mecca, a festival referred to as the Sacred Months.
+Uzza: Today they are sacred in name only.
+In pre-Islamic times there was a four months festival centered on Mecca, a festival referred to as the Sacred Months.
 The Sacred Months allowed everyone to make their way to Mecca unmolested.
 During this period, all faiths came together; all wars and all petty quarrels had to stop.

 Gerry: Again, how civilized.

 Uzza: That all changed with the first unprovoked murder of an unbeliever.
 In November 623, having failed to plunder even a single Meccan caravan passing between the Red Sea and Medina, Muhammad decided to attack a non-Meccan caravan plying another route.
 It is all very hush-hush.
 Even the men who will carry out the raid don’t know what their ultimate target is.

 The leader of an eight men raiding party is given a letter by Muhammad — yes, somebody else probably wrote it — which he is told not to read until he arrives at a famous well, two days ride by camel.
 Two weeks later, they reach their final destination on the trade route between Mecca and Ta’if where they wait for a caravan making its way from Ta’if to Mecca.

 There is still a day left in the sacred month of Rajab when they spot four men on their way to Mecca with a cargo of raisins, wine and animal skins.
 If they wait a day until the end of the sacred month to attack, the small caravan will have reached the precinct of Mecca and will be inviolate.